Easy Soft Freshly Milled Sandwich Bread (100% Whole Wheat, Beginner Friendly)

 **This post contains affiliate links.
 I may receive a small commission on purchases made through my links at no cost to you**

-Tips for using freshly milled flour in your bread recipes
+Tips for baking with freshly milled flour in your bread recipes

 Soaking: